kubesphere/kubekey/docs/config-example.md

     openldapVolumeSize: 2Gi   # openldap PVC size.
     redisVolumSize: 2Gi # Redis PVC size.
     monitoring:
-      endpoint: http://prometheus-operated.kubesphere-monitoring-system.svc:9090 # Prometheus endpoint to get metrics data
+      endpoint: http://prometheus-operated.kubesphere-monitoring-system.svc:9090 # Prometheus endpoint to get metrics data.
     es:   # Storage backend for logging, events and auditing.
-      # elasticsearchMasterReplicas: 1   # total number of master nodes, it's not allowed to use even number
+      # elasticsearchMasterReplicas: 1   # The total number of master nodes.
+Even numbers are not allowed.
-      # elasticsearchDataReplicas: 1     # total number of data nodes.
+      # elasticsearchDataReplicas: 1     # The total number of data nodes.
-      elasticsearchMasterVolumeSize: 4Gi   # Volume size of Elasticsearch master nodes.
+      elasticsearchMasterVolumeSize: 4Gi   # The volume size of Elasticsearch master nodes.
-      elasticsearchDataVolumeSize: 20Gi    # Volume size of Elasticsearch data nodes.
+      elasticsearchDataVolumeSize: 20Gi    # The volume size of Elasticsearch data nodes.
-      logMaxAge: 7                     # Log retention time in built-in Elasticsearch, it is 7 days by default.
+      logMaxAge: 7                     # Log retention time in built-in Elasticsearch.
+It is 7 days by default.
       elkPrefix: logstash              # The string making up index names.
 The index name will be formatted as ks-<elk_prefix>-log.
       basicAuth:
         enabled: false